 Task Manager user interface appears a bit different in previous versions of Windows.
 For Windows Vista and 7, use these steps:

 Launch Task Manager.
 From the View menu, click Select Columns… Scroll down the listing, select the following options and click OK.

 (Fig 1: Task Manager showing Image Path Name and Command Line)

-Note: The options Image Path Name and Command Line are not available in Windows XP and earlier.
-In Windows 2000 and Windows XP systems, you need Process Explorer or any other process viewer to see the path name and command line of a running process.
-You’d also like to read my earlier article titled What’s the suspicious Rundll32.exe process?.
+Note: You may also use Process Explorer or any other process viewer to see the path name and command line of a running process.
+You’d also like to read my earlier article titled What’s the suspicious Rundll32.exe process?